 I love the oh-so-delicious combination of butter and sugar with apples and cinnamon: savoury, sweet, tart, spicy in the ultimate apple pie!
 The caramelly flavour elevates it a notch, and before you know it, your tongue is in rapture.
 Rose Levy Beranbaum insists we boil down the juices of the apples, and her reasons are twofold: to give the apples a slightly caramel flavour, and to use just a hunt of starch thickener — making the apples sing.

 I used 5 Granny Smith apples and 2 Gala apples in the ultimate apple pie.
 As for the crust, the ultimate apple pie deserves the ultimate flaky and tender pie and tart crust, and nothing but.
-Adapted from Rose’s All-Original All-American Pie Recipes, this recipe is called Rose’s Favourite Flaky and Tender Pie or Tart Crust, and once you bite into this ultimate flaky and tender pie and tart crust, you’ll see why it’s her favourite (and mine too).
-I will put the recipe out by the weekend, so come back soon!
-For now you can use this recipe for the perfect classic pastry crust.
+Adapted from Rose’s All-Original All-American Pie Recipes, this recipe is Rose’s favourite, and once you bite into this ultimate flaky and tender pie and tart crust, you’ll see why it’s her favourite (and mine too).
+If you have only butter and flour on hand, you can use this recipe for the perfect classic pastry crust.

 After you’ve rolled out your crust, whether it’s lattice or a full one, try cutting out shapes with the remaining bits and pieces to put all over the edge.
 Secure them with a little water.